philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 #footer .button { }
 {% endhighlightjs %}

 Now Sass is very confused.
 Since there are any number of ways all of this could occur, it must include selector combinations for all of them.
-To the developer it's obvious that the Modernizr class `.boxshadow` should always be first in the selector sequence; it's also obvious that a button that's inside a modal dialog will also never be in the footer at the same time, but Sass can't know these things.
+To the developer it's obvious that the Modernizr class `.boxshadow` should always be first in the selector sequence; it's also obvious that a button that's inside a modal dialog will never also be in the footer, but Sass can't know these things.
 It must account for all the possibilities:

 {% highlightjs %}
 #footer .boxshadow .modal .button-fancy,